SamiAdham/Explorer-Weather-Trends/README.md

 The project is to show the similarities and differences between my city and global by using visualization chart.
 Also, to prepare a PDF documents explain all the steps, results and comments.

 # Goals:
-1. How to extract data from database using SQL query.
+1. How to extract the data from database using SQL query.
 2. How to use statistical equation to answer real-life question.
 Such as comparison between nearest city avg. temperature and global avg. temperature.
 3. How to use chart visualization to represent your result.